hendriangkasa/Flight-Deployment/README.md

 # Flight-Price-Prediction

-In this data science machine learning project tutorial, we are going to build an end to end machine learning project to predict flight price.
+In this data science machine learning project, we are going to build an end to end machine learning project to predict flight price.